pidemu/siteconnectivitychecker/README.md

 # Site Connectivity Checker

-The **Site Connectivity Checker** my **CIS 3260 Project** is a Python program designed to check the availability of websites by sending HTTP requests.
+The **Site Connectivity Checker** for my **CIS 3260 (Introduction to Programming) Project** is a Python program designed to check the availability of websites by sending HTTP requests.
 It provides real-time status, response time, and logs the results for later reference.
 Alerts are also shown if a site is unreachable or experiencing issues.

 ## Built With
 ![Python](https://img.shields.io/badge/Python-3.x-blue.svg)